Start a Legal Translation Business in Dubai

 Dubai's courts, free zones, and government bodies require certified translations for contracts, affidavits, and corporate records as a matter of routine.
 Cross-border trade flows between the GCC, South Asia, Africa, and Europe sustain long-term demand, as each transaction may involve parties operating in different legal languages.
 This structural demand makes legal translation one of the more resilient professional services in the region.

-The licence issued under Activity Code 7490.86 is a Business Licence in the Professional category.
+The license issued under Activity Code 7490.86 is a Business License in the Professional category.
 It permits the translation of legal documents including contracts, court orders, notarial deeds, and corporate instruments.
 Holders may provide these services to law firms, government entities, multinational corporations, embassies, and private individuals.

-It is important to note that the licence covers strictly linguistic and documentary services.
+It is important to note that the license covers strictly linguistic and documentary services.
 It does not extend to legal advice, legal representation, or any activity that would constitute the practice of law.
-The distinction is clear: the licence authorises the accurate rendering of legal content from one language to another, not the interpretation of legal rights or obligations.
+The distinction is clear: the license authorises the accurate rendering of legal content from one language to another, not the interpretation of legal rights or obligations.

 Setup Costs, Steps, and Timeline